apostrophecms/docs/docs/reference/modules/db.md

 # `@apostrophecms/db`

-This module establishes `apos.db`, the mongodb driver connection object.
+This module establishes `apos.db`, the MongoDB driver database object.

 ::: note
-`apos.db` is the mongodb database object, not an alias to this module.
+`apos.db` is the MongoDB database object, not an alias to this module.
 You shouldn't need to talk to this module after startup, but you can access it as `apos.modules['@apostrophecms/db']` if needed.
 You can also access `apos.dbClient` if you need the MongoClient object.
 :::

 ## Options